kamilkisiela/loona/docs/angular/essentials/actions.md

 ## How to listen to an Action

-In the example above, we dispatched an action and as the `type` says, it should somehow add a new book to the list.
+In the example above, we dispatched an action, and as the `type` suggests, it should somehow add a new book to the list.

-To listen for an action we have a concept called Effects.
+To listen for an action we can make use of a concept called Effects.

 ```typescript
 import {Effect} from '@loona/angular';